k2view-academy/K2View-Academy/articles/31_external_resources/04_invoke_soap_call_example.md

 In this article we explain the recommended SOAP implementation and best practices and provide an example that demonstrates the steps for working with SOAP.

+**Important NOTE: Since JDK 11 removed the built-in SOAP tools, you need to use external libraries for working with WSDL in Java.** The below steps and instructions are relevant to prior JDK.

 ### Preparations

 Due to the complexity of WSDL, it is recommended to use ready-made Java code or libraries.
 Note that this supportive code is dedicated per web service and is not  generic.